A College Preparatory Private School Serving Pre-Kindergarten Through Grade 12.

 Read More about International Student Shares Holiday Traditions with Lower School Students

-Lower School Students Learn About Hanukkah in Global Connections Class
+Lower School students learn about Hanukkah in Global Connections class

 Ms. Glass shared the origin and traditions of Hanukkah with kindergarteners and first graders before introducing new lines to their "Festivals of Light" song, which covers different winter holidays celebrated around the world.
 Ms. Glass then read "Is It Hanukkah Yet?" by Nancy Krulik, which is a book about a Jewish girl eagerly waiting for holiday celebrations.